Olical/conjure/README.md

 # Conjure

+> This is the legacy Rust implementation that I'm replacing with ClojureScript.
+This version is usable and installable via [this guide](https://gist.github.com/Olical/8ddc726c41112be5eb450b12954d81f0).
+Check out the master branch for the main ClojureScript version.

 Clojure(Script) Neovim integration via prepl, a work in progress.
 Follow me on twitter for updates [@OliverCaldwell](https://twitter.com/OliverCaldwell).

 ## Unlicenced